 A useful method of telling when a certain disaster/event happened is that all of the clocks have stopped at the same time.
 This can also happen to individual time pieces that have been damaged.
 May be a cause of Clock Discrepancy.

 This can be caused by (among other things), a wall clock stops working after its batteries run out or... an alarm clock waking someone up and finding itself embedded in a nearby wall moments later.

 Power cuts can be neatly illustrated with a digital clock flashing '12:00' or '00:00'.

 Stopped clocks are, surprisingly, often correct.
 Twice a day, in fact.
-For a related trope, see Dumbass Has a Point
+For these metaphorical stopped clocks, see Dumbass Has a Point.

 - In Pan's Labyrinth, at one point it is implied that Captain Vidal's pocketwatch originally belonged to his father, which the latter broke at the time of his death so it would freeze at that time in order to show his son "How a brave man dies" and later Vidal had it repaired out of spite.
 As Vidal is about to be killed by the rebels he takes out his watch presumably to break it again and asks that his son be told the time of his death only for Mercedes to cut him off to say "He won't even know [his] name" followed by her brother shooting him.

 - In Picnic at Hanging Rock, the teacher's and coach driver's pocket watches stop shortly before Miranda and the other students disappear.

 - The Quiet Earth: When John Hobson wakes up he finds that his watch has stopped at 6:12.
 As he explores the deserted world, he finds that all watches and clocks have also stopped at 6:12.